-Known locally as the tiare Tahiti, these small, white, seven-petal blossoms are everywhere and have become the de facto symbol of Tahiti.
-They have a subtle but sublime fragrance and are most often worm behind the ear or in a flower crown or lei.
+Known locally as the "Tiare Tahiti," these small, white, seven-petal gardenia blossoms are everywhere.
+This de facto symbol of Tahiti has a subtle, but sublime, fragrance.
+You will often see Tahitian gardenias worn behind the ear or adorning a flower crown or lei.

-Known in Tahitian as "purau," these fluttery and vibrant blossoms come in every color imaginable, from brilliant yellow to sultry red to soothing pink, and you'll often find them arranged in artful compositions on your hotel bed upon check-in.
+Known in Tahiti as "purau," or stateside as Rose of Sharon, hibiscus' fluttery blossoms come in every color imaginable—from a brilliant yellow, to a sultry red, to a soothing pink.
+You'll often find them arranged in artful compositions on your hotel bed upon check-in.
 And they're also used to make tropical iced teas that aid digestion and provide antioxidant support.

-Like most tropical destinations, the islands of Tahiti are home to a variety of orchids, the most famous of which is the vanilla orchid, which when hand pollinated, produces the prized vanilla pods distributed throughout the world.
+Like most tropical destinations, the islands of Tahiti are home to a variety of orchids, the most famous being the vanilla orchid.
+The vanilla orchid, when pollinated by hand, produces the prized vanilla pods distributed throughout the world.
 The vine can reach up to 30 meters long and the pods form bean-like clusters.

-Found only one place in the world, on a mountain peak on the sacred island of Raiatea, legend has it that these five-petal flowers, which close each night and re-open at daybreak with a slight cracking sound, represent the five fingers of a Tahitian girl who fell in love with the son of a king and died of a broken heart because she could not marry him.
+Found in only one location in the world—on a mountain peak on the sacred island of Raiatea—the flower, Tiare Apetahi, represents the legend of a Tahitian girl who fell in love with the son of a king and died of a broken heart because she could not marry him.
 Its petals symbolize her five fingers and the cracking sound this particular tiare gives off as its petals open at daybreak symbolizes the breaking of her heart.